wolfSSL/wolfssl-examples/tls/tutorial-tcp-tls.md

 ```
 As you can tell, when we call
     loopExit = AcceptAndRead(sockfd, clientAddr);
-we are no longer passing in our `CYASSL_CTX` pointer since it's now global.
+we are no longer passing in our `WOLFSSL_CTX` pointer since it's now global.

 Moving on, we can now modify our `AcceptAndRead` function.
 This function will now pass accepted connections off into their own thread using `pthreads`.
 This new thread will then loop, reading and writing to the connected client.
 Because of this most of this function will be moved into the 'ThreadHandler' function.
 The `AcceptAndRead` function will now look like: